Message from the Chairman

 • OUTA has thus geared up operationally to be able to assist individuals and businesses in their defence against individual prosecution when they fall within OUTA’s E-toll Defence Umbrella.

-• We function on an honour-based system where financial contributions to the cause are made solely at the discretion of the member and to the value they believe they can afford (but above the administrative minimum set by the organisation).
+• We function on an honour-based system where financial contributions to the cause are made solely at the discretion of the supporter and to the value they believe they can afford (but above the administrative minimum set by the organisation).
 There is no upward limit to contributions, all of which go into the same pool.
-However, we are only able to extend these defensive capabilities to OUTA members.
+However, we are only able to extend these defensive capabilities to OUTA supporters.

 The ‘Dr Stoychev’ farce and John’s challenge to SANRAL